-The Medical College Admission Test (MCAT) is a standardized test designed to measure medical school applicants’ knowledge of science concepts, problem solving, critical thinking, and writing skills.
+The Medical College Admissions Test (MCAT) is a computer-based, standardized examination designed to measure medical school applicants’ knowledge of science concepts, problem solving, critical thinking, and writing skills.
 The MCAT is computer based and takes 5 ½ hours.
 The exam is administered by the Association of American Medical Colleges (AAMC).

 What is tested on the MCAT?